Frequently Asked Questions

 Should I be a (COTA) a graduate of a two year program or an (OTR) a graduate of a masters program?

 People who choose to be COTAs like most working directly with clients and working in partnership with a supervising therapist.
 People who choose to be OTRs like working with people but enjoy also attending meetings, developing programs, making administrative decisions and conducting research.
 People who already have a bachelor's degree in a related field may earn a master's degree in Occupational Therapy.

 Can I still work while I'm in the program?

 If you need to work as much as possible you could take related courses for one year while completing all the necessary paperwork for application to the program.
 If you are then accepted into the program the courseload for the first two semesters will be lighter to allow you to continue working.
 It is difficult for students to work once enrolled in the third semester of the OTA program because of the heavy courseload and full-time fieldwork.

 How hard are the courses?

 All students find the OTA program challenging, even "A" students.
 The program has an excellent reputation in the OT community for the high quality of clinicians it graduates.
 Standards are high and course work is varied and demanding.

 Where will I do my fieldwork?

-Students are assigned to fieldwork in five different locations across North Carolina, South Carolina, and Virginia.
-There are three one-week-long experiences: one each in pediatrics, physical disabilities, and mental health.
-Also students do eight-week-long fieldwork placements in two different locations.
+Students are assigned to fieldwork in five different locations across North Carolina and South Carolina.
+There are three one-week-long fieldwork experiences focusing on a variety of practice areas.
+Also students participate in eight-week-long fieldwork placements in two different locations.
 Most fieldwork placements are outside of Greenville.
 Students should financially plan for 19 weeks of out-of-town living expenses.
 We try to match students to locations where they have family or friends to live with, but there are limited placement options and decisions are based primarily upon their educational value.